 If you completed or are completing a degree at an institution outside of the US or Canada, you are required to provide a WES or ECE evaluation.
 Please review our requirements for translation and a course-by-course evaluation of your transcripts.

 Proficiency in English

 See testing requirements.

 A select number of applicants will be invited to attend an interview and audition with a committee of the Drama Therapy faculty and students.
 Applicants selected to attend auditions will be notified by mid-February.
-Auditions will take place Sunday, Feb 23, 2020.
+Interviews and auditions will take place Sunday, February 25, 2024.